its-kumar-yash/Tomato-Plant-Disease-Detection-Model/README.md

 # Tomato Plant Disease Detection using TinyML

 ## Description
-This project focuses on developing a machine learning model for identifying tomato plant diseases from leaf images.
-Leveraging TensorFlow Lite and Edge Impulse, we create a compact model suitable for deployment on edge devices.
-The model enables real-time disease diagnosis, aiding agricultural decision-making.
+This project develops a lightweight machine learning model using TinyML techniques to detect tomato plant diseases from leaf images in real-time.
+By leveraging TensorFlow Lite and Edge Impulse, the model runs directly on edge devices, providing immediate insights for agricultural decision-making.
+With a dataset of 16,011 images across 10 disease categories, the model undergoes rigorous preprocessing, augmentation, and optimization.
+Real-world testing validates its effectiveness, offering farmers a convenient tool for on-site disease diagnosis, potentially revolutionizing agricultural practices.

+## Shortcomings
+- `Limited Dataset`: Despite efforts in augmentation, the dataset may still lack comprehensive representation of environmental factors affecting disease manifestation.
+- `Dependency on Image Quality`: The model's performance could be hindered by variations in image quality, such as lighting conditions and camera resolution, impacting its real-world applicability.
+- `Dependency of Connectivity`: Connectivity limitations in rural areas hinder timely updates and maintenance, compromising the effectiveness of edge-based disease detection models.

+## Possible Future Extension
+- `Multi-Crop Expansion`: Adapting the model for diverse crops enhances its utility, catering to varied agricultural requirements.
+- `Mobile App Integration`: Creating a user-friendly mobile app enables convenient on-the-go disease diagnosis and intervention for farmers.
+- `Sensor Data Integration`: Incorporating environmental sensor data enhances disease detection accuracy by considering factors affecting plant health.

 ### Dataset Used - [Plant Disease](https://www.kaggle.com/datasets/emmarex/plantdisease)